RkTushar/global_pie/README.md

-# Global Pie – A Modern Startup Discovery Platform
+# Global Pie – Modern Startup Discovery Platform

 A modern, responsive web application for discovering and evaluating promising startups.
 Built with HTML5, CSS3, and vanilla JavaScript with a focus on user experience and modern design principles.